-1. Understand the methods and applicability of the best researched physics teaching techniques;

-- 2. Craft their own problem-solving approaches and then demonstrate physics problem solving approaches to undergraduates; - 3.
+- 1. Understand the methods and applicability of the best researched physics teaching techniques; - 2.
+Craft problem-solving approaches and then demonstrate physics problem solving approaches to undergraduates; - 3.
 Engage undergraduates in a team-based problem-solving environment; - 4.
-Improve their performance in the classroom environment (e.g. speaking, writing, and interaction/communication skills); - 5.
+Improve their performance in the classroom environment (e.g. speaking, writing, and interaction/communication skills) through problem solving demonstrations with peer/instructor review and feedback; - 5.
 Engage professionally with undergraduates.